How many MPs have sent no-confidence letters over Boris Johnson and who are they?

 Sir Roger Gale

-A long standing critic of the Prime Minister, Sir Roger handed his letter in after the Dominic Cummings Barnard Castle incident.
+A long-standing critic of the Prime Minister, Sir Roger handed his letter in after the Barnard Castle incident involving Mr Johnson’s former chief aide Dominic Cummings.

 "And therefore, he misled us from the despatch box.
 And, honourably, there is one answer.”